5 Coding Interview Mistakes That Cost You Offers

 Process over speed

-Why Skipping verification costs more than any bug
+Why skipping verification costs more than any bug

 The second mistake is closely related: engineers write code before verifying that their algorithm is correct.